 MGMT 6080 Managing People in Organizations (3) - This course provides students with knowledge of the elements of individual, group, and organizational influences on behavior in organizations and the impact that behavior has on individual, group, and firm outcomes.
 It covers a range of issues and challenges including creating an environment for success, managing diversity, managing performance, motivating workers, understanding group processes, and making decisions.
 In doing so, this course exposes students to current thinking, strategies, and evidence-based best practices by incorporating perspectives of leading practitioners, consultants, and researchers in the field.

-MGMT 6150 Global Business Projects (3) - This course provides an overview and some in-depth study of management at the executive level in Asia.
-With a conceptual base in books, current articles and brief lectures, it tackles the most important issues and current situations for top level management doing business in China, India, Japan, Korea, and Southeast Asia.
-Direct experience for the students is provided through a team project developing and presenting a strategy for an Asian client.
+MGMT 6150 Global Business Projects (3) - This course provides an overview and some in-depth study of management at the executive level in a country outside of the United States.
+With a conceptual base in books, current articles and brief lectures, it tackles the most important issues and current situations for top level management doing business in another country.
+Direct experience for the students is provided through a team project developing and presenting a strategy for a global client.

-MGMT 6270 Internship (1) - Prerequisite: Completion of first-year knowledge core courses or consent of the sponsoring professor.
-In this course, students will apply the intellectual capital obtained from core courses in a real business organization.
+MGMT 6270 Internship (1) - In this course, students will apply the intellectual capital obtained from coursework to a real business organization.
 The objectives of the course are to help the student integrate the concepts presented in separate functional area courses, to allow the student to experience how academic concepts are adapted to fit the realities of a particular business context, and to help the student understand how his or her academic training can help the organization.
-Note: Internship credit does not count toward degree completion.
+Note: MGMT 6270 does not count toward degree completion.

-MGMT 6620 European Union-Global Leadership II (3) - Leaders in business organizations increasingly work globally and in multicultural environments.
+MGMT 6700 European Union-Global Leadership I (2) - Leaders in business organizations increasingly work globally and in multicultural environments.
 You may work regularly with customers, suppliers, and partners abroad, or as part of a globally dispersed cross-functional team, or as a manager on an international assignment.
 In all of these contexts, your effectiveness as a leader depends on how well you understand and are able to manage in a global context.
 This course has a regional focus on the European Union and includes an international business consulting project and an immersion experience in a major Western European city.

-MGMT 7110 Negotiations (3) - Prerequisite: MGMT 6030.
-The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
+MGMT 7110 Negotiations (3) - The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
 Emphasis is on systematic preparation of a negotiating strategy.
 In-class exercises, role plays, and simulations are used by students to test their strategies and tactics.